tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    search of that directory.
    ``sorted``, and ``messenger`` work as in :func:`open_files`.

+.. function:: sorted_tracks(audiofiles)

+   Given a list of :class:`AudioFile` objects, returns a new list of those objects sorted by album number and track number, if present.
+   If album number and track number aren't present, objects are sorted by base filename.

 .. function:: group_tracks(audiofiles)

    Given an iterable collection of :class:`AudioFile`-compatible objects,